Wisc-HCI/lively/doc_src/docs/Tutorials/adding_goals.md

 Since Lively is still in beta, the design is subject to change and should not be considered final!
 :::

-Perspective Noise.
-While the Position Match and Orientation Match objectives together are capable of creating a lifelike appearance, a developer may desire to create a lifelike behavior that exhibits positional and rotational motion around an offset focal point, as if inspecting the properties of an object located there.
-Doing so requires the addition of an new goal type, which would encode the focal length to maintain the position of the focus, and the amount of rotational/translational movement allowed.
-The objective’s 𝑐𝑎𝑙𝑙 method would use these goals and a Perlin noise generator function to project the needed position and orientation in space to achieve the specified rotation around the focus at a given time and compute the radial and translational distance from those values, returning a cost value.
-The resulting objective would attempt to produce poses that adhered to this dynamic pattern as a function of time.
+A developer may desire to create a lifelike behavior that exhibits positional and rotational motion around an offset `focal point`, as if inspecting the properties of an object located there.
+Doing so requires the addition of an new [`goal`](../API/Goals/goal.mdx) type, which would encode the `focal length` to maintain the position of the focus, and the amount of `rotational/translational` movement allowed.
+The [`objective’s`](../API/Objectives/) `𝑐𝑎𝑙𝑙` method would use these goals and a Perlin noise generator function to project the needed position and orientation in space to achieve the specified rotation around the focus at a given time and compute the radial and translational distance from those values, returning a cost value.
+The resulting [`objective`](../API/Objectives/) would attempt to produce poses that adhered to this dynamic pattern as a function of time.

+To demonstrate how to create additional lifelike behavior mentioned above, the developer will have to makes changes to the following files:
 - [`src/objectives/liveliness/perlin.rs`](https://github.com/Wisc-HCI/lively/blob/master/src/objectives/liveliness/perlin.rs)
 - [`src/objectives/objective.rs`](https://github.com/Wisc-HCI/lively/blob/master/src/objectives/objective.rs)
 - [`src/utils/goals.rs`](https://github.com/Wisc-HCI/lively/blob/master/src/utils/goals.rs)
 - [`src/utils/info.rs`](https://github.com/Wisc-HCI/lively/blob/master/src/utils/info.rs)

+We will name the new Objective: `PerspectiveLivelinessObjective` and the new goal: `Cone`.

 <Tabs>
   <TabItem value="perlin" label="src/objectives/liveliness/perlin.rs">